 Good news!
 You’ve just insured your holiday home with the best quality protection if something goes wrong.
 But how do you prevent things from going wrong in the first place?
-In the following guide, award-winning holiday home owner and Profitable Holiday Homes boss Craig Reid share his seven tips to protect your holiday home from risks.
+In the following guide, award-winning holiday home owner and Professional Holiday Homes boss Craig Reid share his seven tips to protect your holiday home from risks.

 Risk #1 – The “Wrong” Guests

 Getting a call from your neighbours asking why it sounds like an AC/DC concert is next door is the last thing that hosts ever want to hear.
 And even worse, with AC/DC comes beer, and with beer comes destruction … and before you know it you’re calling the cops and submitting a claim for accidental damage…